Prezto/vim-ide/README.md

 VIM as IDE by Damian Ziobro
 =======

+Note: The project is for debian based systems.
+When using another distro you need to make sure the following packages are installed.
+ * pip
+ * ctags
+ * cscope
+ * pip

 Configuration of VIM + plugins - it works as fully functional Integrated Development Environment (IDE)